Celebration of Life Ideas & Service Options

 While celebrations of life are not burdened by social expectations—they can be pretty much anything you want them to be—it's important to realize that the event you're planning should meet the emotional needs of the guests.
 So, think about exactly who will be there, and what they're likely to want or need.
 Then, bring in those unique lifestyle and personality characteristics of the deceased; perhaps add live music or refreshments, and you've got the beginnings of a remarkable celebration of life.

-Many families are choosing to have a celebration of life service instead of a traditional funeral service because it allows them to customize the service and honor the life of their loved one in a way that is unique and meaningful to them.
+Many families are choosing to have a celebration of life service in Weaverville, instead of a traditional funeral service because it allows them to customize the service and honor the life of their loved one in a way that is unique and meaningful to them.

 If you have any questions about having a celebration of life, or are looking for help on ideas for how to personalize a service for your loved one, please feel free to give us a call at 828-680-9963.
 You also have the option to email us through our online contact form or come by in person to speak to a funeral director.